Website Global Policy

 While only proxy servers are supposed to write to the XFF header, as the header is a list that every proxy server it passes through writes to, a client can include an XFF header in the initial request with false IPs.
 Therefore, only parts of the XFF header IP list can be trusted, namely the IP addresses that were inserted by proxy servers the client making the request cannot be expected to control.
 Such proxy servers are denoted “Trusted Proxies” in the context of this WAF.

-If Trusted Proxy / X-Forwarded-For source IP extraction is not configured or enabled a warning that there is a risk of applying controls to the wrong source IPs will be displayed.
+If Trusted Proxy / X-Forwarded-For source IP extraction is not configured or enabled, a warning that there is a risk of applying controls to the wrong source IPs will be displayed.

 Session anomaly detection